sourav-bk/Golang/Topic/gRPC.md

   - ***Client Stub:*** Provides local methods that the client can call directly.
 It handles the serialization of parameters and sends them over HTTP/2 to the server.
   - ***Server Skeleton (or Base Class):*** Implements the service methods defined in the .proto file, allowing the server to handle incoming requests.

-  These stubs allow developers to call remote methods as like local function calls, by abstracts the entire Transport Layer using HTTP/2, without writing low-level networking code.
+  These stubs allow developers to call remote methods as like local function calls, by abstracts the entire Transport Layer (that internally used HTTP/2), without writing low-level networking code.

   gRPC also handles data serialization and deserialization using Protocol Buffers, ensuring efficient and compact message exchange.
 It hides the transport layer details (typically HTTP/2), manages request and response handling in a structured way, and provides features like streaming, authentication, and deadlines—making distributed communication more efficient and easier to implement.